Slovak Air Force: 1945–1992

 During this time Czechoslovakia was a member of the Eastern Bloc, allied with the Soviet Union, and from 1955 a member of the Warsaw Pact.
-Because of this, the Czechoslovak Air Force used Soviet aircraft, doctrines, and tactics.
-The types of aircraft were mostly MiGs.
-MiG-15, MiG-19, and MiG-21F fighters was produced in license; in the 1970s, MiG-23MF were bought, accompanied by MiG-23ML and MiG-29s in the 1980s.
+As a result of this, the Czechoslovak Air Force used Soviet aircraft, doctrines, and tactics.
+The types of aircraft used were mostly MiGs.
+MiG-15, MiG-19, and MiG-21F fighters were produced in license; in the 1970s, MiG-23MFs were bought, accompanied by MiG-23MLs and MiG-29s in the 1980s.

-During the 1980s and early 1990s, the Czechoslovak Air Force consisted of the 7th Air Army, which had air defense duties, and the 10th Air Army, responsible for ground forces support.
+During the 1980s and early 1990s, the Czechoslovak Air Force consisted of the 7th Air Army, which had air defence duties, and the 10th Air Army, responsible for ground forces support.
 The 7th Air Army had two air divisions and three fighter regiments, and the 10th Air Army had two air divisions and a total of six regiments of fighters and attack aircraft.
 There were also two reconnaissance regiments, two transport regiments, three training regiments, and two helicopter regiments.

-In November 1989 Communism fell across Czechoslovakia.
-The two parliaments of the two new states from 1993, the Czech Republic and Slovakia, decided how to split the assets of the former air force.
-The assets were divided 2:1 in the Czechs' favor, and thus the Slovak Air Force was (re)formed.
-However the 20 MiG 29s were shared equally between the two countries.